 The ancient philosophers and scholars such as Aristotle (384-322 BC) wrote the fundamental principle that “law should govern”, and those in power should be “guardians” of law and “servants of the laws” [10].

-The essential Magna Carta doctrine as the cornerstone of civilization, and the embodying phrase “Rule of Law”, was popularized in 1885 by the British constitutional jurist Professor Albert Venn Dicey (1835-1922), who defined it as: “no one is above the law, and all are subject to the same law administered in the same courts”.
-[14]
+The essential Magna Carta doctrine as the cornerstone of civilization, and the embodying phrase “Rule of Law”, was popularized in 1885 AD by the British constitutional jurist Professor Albert Venn Dicey (1835-1922), who defined it as:

-That 19th century British term “Rule of Law” was quickly enshrined in American and international law practice by Black’s Law Dictionary in 1891, defined as “The predominance, that is absolute, of an ordinary law over every citizen, regardless of that citizen’s power.”
+That 19th century British term “Rule of Law” was quickly enshrined in American and international law practice by Black’s Law Dictionary in 1891 AD, defined as “The predominance, that is absolute, of an ordinary law over every citizen, regardless of that citizen’s power.”
 [15]

 The core concept of “Rule of Law” is that public law – visible and understandable to all – must be the supreme authority, applying equally both to citizens as well as government officials.
 This is the basic doctrine of jurisprudence that no person, institution, government nor country should ever be “above the law”, but must be subject to publicly disclosed legal codes that can be fairly applied to all.
 [16]